What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 How chatbots behave

-To understand why these risks exist and how harm occurs, it’s important to appreciate how chatbots are designed to behave, and what incentives shape those design choices (shock: it’s engagement).
+To understand why these risks exist and how harm occurs, it’s valuable to appreciate how chatbots are designed to behave, and what incentivises those design choices (shock: it’s engagement).

 Below you’ll find an overview of the core characteristics embodied by the majority of the general-purpose chatbots used today.
 Not every chatbot exhibits all of these characteristics equally, and some may be intentionally designed to reduce these risks.